Please, Cast your Vote for

 If you know me, you know ill gladly sit and talk with you or anyone about what we face and my vision or mission to help guide us into the future.

-Dave Gruger, Let me work for you as a SID Commissi
+Let me work for you as a SID Commissioner

 112 E Lakeshore Dr, Cherokee Village, AR 72529, USA